sosuisen/jakarta-mvc-login/README.md

 This app will have the following features:

+- Routing
-- Login
+- Login/Logout
-- Access database
+- Database
 - Post message
+- Redirect